Algebraic characterizations of homeomorphisms between algebraic varieties: Comparison between saturation, seminormalization and weak normalization

 \begin{ex} \begin{enumerate} \item Let $X$ be the nodal plane curve with coordinate ring $A=k[X]=k[x,y]/(y^2-x^2(x+1))$.
 Its normalization $X'$ has coordinate ring $A'=k[X']=k[x,z]/(z^2-(x+1))=A[y/x]$ and the inclusion $A\to A'$ is given by $(x,y)\mapsto (x,xz)$.
 Let $Y$ be defined by removing one of the two points $p=(0,1)$ and $q=(0,-1)$ of $X'(k)$ lying above the singular point of $X(k)$, say $p$.
 The coordinate ring of $Y$ is and we have a sequence of inclusions $A\to A'\to B$.

 Then $A^+_B=A$ whereas $\widehat{A}_B=B$.
-To see the first point, note that $X$ is seminormal in $Y$ since the variety $X$ is seminormal (see \cite{GT}).
+To see the first point, since the variety $X$ is seminormal (see \cite{GT}) then $X$ is seminormal in $Y$ by Proposition \ref{semimprel}.
 For the second point, note that $A\to B$ is radicial because, for irreducible curves, the prime ideals correspond to the generic point and the closed points, and here $Y\to X$ is birational with $Y(k)\to X(k)$ bijective.
 As a consequence $\widehat{A}_B=B$ by Proposition \ref{radicial}.

 \item We revisit the nodal curve example proving the equality $\widehat{A}_B=B$ using the very definition of the saturation.
 Keeping previous notation, set $\alpha=(z\otimes_A 1)-(1\otimes_A z)$ and $\beta=(s\otimes_A 1)-(1\otimes_A s)$.
 It suffices to prove that $\alpha$ and $\beta$ are nilpotent elements of $\BAB$.
 Indeed $\widehat{A}_B$ is a ring containing $x,z$ and $s$ so that $\widehat{A}_B=B$ in that case.